 Baxter students take a wide range of classes related to the books of the Bible and the languages of the Bible (Hebrew and Greek).
 The work of the preacher is the focus of homiletic, counseling, education, and ministry classes.
 English and computer classes are meant to aid the future minister with helpful skills.
 Baxter students must maintain a B average or better in order to renew their scholarships.

-In 2016, Baxter will be launching a pilot Marriage and Family Counseling Program, described below.
+In 2016, Baxter launched a Marriage and Family Counseling Program which is described below.

 1st Quarter 2nd Quarter General Introduction to the Bible

 History of the Church I

 3rd Quarter 4th Quarter I & II Corinthians

 1st Quarter 2nd Quarter Advanced Introduction to the Old Testament

 Advanced Introduction to the New Testament